-i.
+- i.
 The determination of any credit shall be undertaken upon the submittal of an application for credit agreement, which shall be submitted to the Fee Administrator.
-The application for credit agreement shall include the following information:
+The application for credit agreement shall include the following information: - 1) If the proposed application for credit agreement involves credit for the dedication of land: